Azure/Industrial-IoT/docs/deploy/howto-deploy-local.md

-# Deploying Dependencies for local Development
+# Deploying Azure Resources for local Development

 [Home](readme.md)

-This article explains how to deploy only the Azure Platform Microservices need to do local development and debugging.
+This article explains how to deploy only the Azure services needed to do local development and debugging.
 At the end you will have a resource group deployed that contains everything you need for local development and debugging.

 ## Prerequisites